 - 4 Tbsp. brown rice syrup ( sticky ) or other liquid sweetener of choice

 - 1 Tbsp. beet juice or 1 tsp. dragon fruit / pitaya powder which has an intense pink color

 - 2 tbsp. coconut oil, melted

 To decorate I used melted raw chocolate, coconut and chocolate cream.
 Rawtella like but with cashews this time to make it creamier.

-Both turned out great, nice with a cup of fresh foamy almond milk or a cup of herb tea.
-The ones dipped are softer because of chocolate layer, nice!
+Both turned out great, nice with a cup of fresh foamy almond milk or a cup of herbal tea.
+The ones dipped in melted chocolate are softer, very nice!